 They now work as strategic business partners, participating in issues relating to corporate strategy, such as capital allocation, competitive strategy, new products, and emerging technologies.
 It is therefore little surprise that demand for in-house lawyers has risen significantly within the local corporate landscape.

 Here are some compelling reasons why you need to solidify your in-house legal counsel today.

 In-house legal counsels provide firms of all sizes with expeditious advisement, accelerating their rate of growth.
 The key advantage of having an in-house legal team is embedded in the fact that legal issues are dealt with using a predictive, rather than reactive approach.

 2. They liaise with external counsels

-Being well-versed in industry trends and armed with a strong network of legal connections, in-house legal counsel can act as responsible liaisons when dealing with external law firms.
+Being well-versed in industry trends and armed with a strong network of legal connections, in-house legal counsels can act as responsible liaisons when dealing with external law firms.

 3. Their business acumen

 Having a nuanced understanding of the business, in-house counsels add value to their firms in a number of ways.
 These include providing commercially astute advice and contributing to developing the strategic direction of the business within the relative legal frameworks.

 4. They are emotionally intelligent